 The Company will bear the cost of soliciting proxies.
 Such cost will include charges by brokers and other custodians, nominees and fiduciaries for forwarding proxies and proxy material to the beneficial owners of Unisys common stock.
 Solicitation may also be made personally or by telephone by the Company's directors, officers and regular employees without additional compensation.
-In addition, the Company has retained the solicitation of proxies for a fee of approximately \$ , plus expenses.
+In addition, the Company has retained Innisfree M&A Incorporated to assist in the solicitation of proxies for a fee of approximately \$15,000, plus expenses.